TomoCroissant/programmingPortfolioSATO/index.md

 ### Dice Roller

-Rolls a chosen amount of dice and finds the sum of the rolls, then repeats as many times as specified.
+Rolls a chosen number of dice and finds the sum of the rolls, then repeats as many times as specified.
 Made using Python and graphs the results with the matplotlib library.

 ![Dice Roller](https://github.com/TomoCroissant/programmingPortfolioSATO/blob/gh-pages/images/diceRoller.png?raw=true)